mehrazmorshed/hide-titles/trunk/readme.txt

-=== Hide Page and Post Title ===
+=== Hide Titles - Remove Title from Post and Page ===
 Contributors: mehrazmorshed
 Donate link: https://www.buymeacoffee.com/mehrazmorshed
-Tags: hide title, remove title, disable title, hide titles, remove titles, disable titles Requires at least: 5.2
+Tags: hide title, hide post title, hide page title, hide single post title, hide titles Requires at least: 4.4
 Tested up to: 6.3.1
-Stable tag: 1.4
+Stable tag: 1.4.4
-Requires PHP: 7.2
+Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Hide Titles of all Posts and Pages
+Remove Titles from Posts and Single Pages on WordPress.

 == Description ==

-This plugin allows you to hide titles of all posts and pages of your website
+'Hide Titles' is a lightweight and user-friendly tool that allows you to control over the visibility of titles of pages and single posts on your WordPress website.

+Whether you want to show or hide titles, 'Hide Titles' has got you covered.

+== Features ==

+* hide post title
+* hide page title
+* hide all titles

 == Installation ==